 "Ok.
 You may board."

 Only we weren't allowed to actually get on the plane until some kid on a bike with no pedals scrambled down the dirt runway waving a broom.
-He had to scare off the zebras and other wildlife before the plane was able to take off.
-Also, you couldn't use the bathroom during the flight because that's where they stored the passengers' luggage.

 So despite its faults, I generally accept flying in the U.S. is, at the very least, slightly less primitive than it could be.